 Cristiano would go on to register his name, in fact, he rewrote the history books at Real Madrid.
 Ronaldo became Real Madrid’s record goalscorer, surpassing greats like Ferenc Puskas, Alfredo Di Stefano, and Raul Gonzalez in the process.
-He also helped Madrid to win more silverware to their trophy cabinet, including four Uefa Champions League trophy while playing a major role in the club’s historic three consecutive triumphs in Europe’s biggest tournament.
-Along with the four UCL honor, Cristiano Ronaldo also won another four Ballon d’Or awards during his time at Real Madrid.
+He also helped Madrid to win more silverware to their trophy cabinet, including four Uefa Champions League trophies while playing a major role in the club’s historic three consecutive triumphs in Europe’s biggest tournament.
+Along with the four UCL honors, Cristiano Ronaldo also won another four Ballon d’Or awards during his time at Real Madrid.

 Surprisingly in the summer of 2018, Ronaldo called his time up at Real Madrid FC.
 He would go on to transfer to Juventus at the age of 33, for a stunning transfer fee of €100m.
-Like usual, he faced lots of critics but yet again he didn’t disappoint to date, as he became the first player to score 50+ goals in EPL, La Liga, and Serie A. He equally became the fastest player to score 50 goals in Italia Serie A. Since his arrival in Turin, Ronaldo has helped Juve steady the sheep by making sure they win the two successive league seasons he had played in!
+As usual, he faced lots of critics but yet again he didn’t disappoint to date, as he became the first player to score 50+ goals in EPL, La Liga, and Serie A. He equally became the fastest player to score 50 goals in Italia Serie A. Since his arrival in Turin, Ronaldo has helped Juve steady the sheep by making sure they win the two successive league seasons he had played in!

-This summer, the 36-year-old forward shocked the whole world with a return to the Premier League, rejoining forces with his beloved Manchester United team.
+In the summer of 2021, the 36-year-old forward shocked the whole world with a return to the Premier League, rejoining forces with his beloved Manchester United team.
 Cristiano Ronaldo in his second debut with the Red Devils bagged a brace against Newcastle United on September 11 in the Premier League to continue from where he left 12 years ago.

 Cristiano Ronaldo With the National Team